Paul Gerrard

-Paul William Gerrard (born 22 January 1973) is an English football goalkeeping coach and retired player.
-He is currently employed by Football League Two side Carlisle United as a goalkeeping coach, having previously been employed as a player-goalkeeping coach at Oldham Athletic and goalkeeping coach at Doncaster Rovers.
+Paul William Gerrard (born 22 January 1973) is an English football goalkeeping coach and former player.

 Gerrard started his career in the Premier League with Oldham Athletic as a goalkeeper, and his 22-year playing career saw him play for Oldham, Everton, Oxford United, Ipswich Town, Sheffield United, Nottingham Forest, Blackpool and Stockport County, before he finished his playing career in a second spell at Oldham.
 Towards the end of his playing career, he was employed as a part-time goalkeeping coach by Oldham and Shrewsbury Town, before signing on as a full-time player/coach with Oldham at the start of the 2011–12 season.
 Gerrard is also a former England Under 21 international, having made 18 appearances between 1993 and 1996, but he never made an appearance for the full national side.

+Following retirement he has been worked as the goalkeeping coach at both Oldham Athletic and Doncaster Rovers.